brunoscopelliti/poker-holdem-engine/docs/gamestate.md

   Track how many times the dealer button has passed from its initial position in the current game.

+  The count starts from 0.

   This information is used in order to compute the blind amount.

+  * `sb`

+    It's the amount of the small blind.

+    It's value depends by the `config.BLINDS_PERIOD` setting, and the value of `dealerButtonRound` gamestate property.

+    Big blind is always twice the small blind.

 * `pot`